cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/labs/0/_index.md

 More Info: https://docs.autolabproject.com/command-line-interface/

 ---
-### 2.2 Navigate folders and edit code in pingala shell
+### 2.2 Navigate folders, edit code, extract/create tar archive in pingala shell

-- use `ls` command to list folders and files in current directory
+- use `ls` command to list folders and files in current directory.
-- use `cd` to change the directory
+- use `cd` to change the directory.
+- use `tar xvf <file_name>` to unzip tar archives.
 - use `nano <file_name>` to edit `<file_name>` as a text file.
+- use `tar cvf <tar_file_name> <folder_name>` to create tar archive (similar to zip file) for the folder <folder_name>.

 More Info: https://missing.csail.mit.edu/2020/course-shell/

 ---
 ### 2.3 Test your solutions locally
+- run `make all` to compile both your problem solutions.
+If its run inside problem diretory only that problem is compiled.
+- run `./main` in each of the problem directory to see your program running.
+- run `sh driver.sh` to see your program running on test cases.

 ---